aws-amplify/amplify-swift/README.md

     ![Add package dependency](readme-images/spm-setup-01-add-package.png)

-1. Enter the Amplify iOS GitHub repo URL (`https://github.com/aws-amplify/amplify-ios`) into the search bar.
+1. Enter the Amplify Library for Swift GitHub repo URL (`https://github.com/aws-amplify/amplify-ios`) into the search bar.

-1. You'll see the Amplify iOS repository rules for which version of Amplify you want Swift Package Manager to install.
-Choose **Branch** for the Dependency Rule and enter `dev-preview` as the branch name, then click **Add Package**.
+1. You'll see the Amplify Library for Swift repository rules for which version of Amplify you want Swift Package Manager to install.
+Choose **Up to Next Major Version** for the Dependency Rule, then click **Add Package**.

     ![Dependency version options](readme-images/spm-setup-02-amplify-repo-options.png)